PedalPi/PluginsManager/README.rst

     # or
     # pedalboard.effects.append(reverb2)

-For obtains automatically the sound card inputs and outputs, use :class:`SystemEffectBuilder`.
+For obtains automatically the sound card inputs and outputs, use `SystemEffectBuilder`.
 It requires `JACK-Client`_.

 .. _JACK-Client: https://jackclient-python.readthedocs.io/